Comparing drawing to print of “The Mimeguri Shrine" from the series “Modern Sparrows of Edo", mid-1830s

 Recently, through the construction and multi-perspective presentation of real-world models, OpenAI's Sora achieved a significant breakthrough in generating highly realistic videos.
 Because our world adheres to fundamental physical laws of force, acceleration, and energy changes, the world model of every individual is interconnected.
 Sora works by assembling dynamic scenarios out of this physical phenomena we all experience and share.
 The MBFA Kunisada: Art within Art show leverages this same approach, facilitating a multi-angle, deeper-level model of Japan during the Edo-era by juxtaposing imagery created in that era.
 With these prints we can intimately experience the charming characters, clothing patterns, color relationships, and symbols that capture aspects of the customs, scenes, and visual communications of that era.
 We can use our imaginations to re-create and travel to that world, like Sora, by placing puzzle pieces that interconnect.

 I visited the juxtaposition of drawing and print at the MBFA gallery in Lyme and felt I could construct a model of the world of the maker of these pieces, through my imagination.
-Juxtaposing the drawn-line sketch with the full color print full of pattern, realized text, and strengthened relationships of darks and lights, comparing these two gave me the sensation I had assembled puzzle pieces and traveled to Edo-era Japan.
+Juxtaposing the drawn-line sketch with the full color print full of pattern, realized text, and strengthened relationships of darks and lights, comparing these two gave me the sensation I could assemble puzzle pieces and travel to Edo-era Japan.
 From the artwork in front of me, I felt I could build a mental model of the spiritual world of the maker of these artworks.
 When Matt explained the artist lived near the river depicted in the print, that this artist earned a salary through an inherited ferry operating across its breadth, these understandings provided additional perspectives and a feeling of understanding of the world of Kunisada's Edo Japan.

-Alex Faulkner, owner of the Toshidama Gallery in Somerset, England, writes of the Toshidama seal:
+Matt quotes from Alex Faulkner, owner and director of the Toshidama Gallery in Somerset, England, 2/20/2024:

 “The toshidama is an emblem of good fortune.
 It first appears in around 1808 in the work of Toyokuni I, the founder of the Utagawa School."